-Embedding Customer Experience (CX) Successfully
+Embedding Life Science Customer Experience (CX) Successfully

 Organisations that consider themselves ‘very advanced’ at CX are almost 3x more likely than their peers to have significantly exceeded their 2018 business goals.
 Adobe 2019 Digital Trends Report

 Customer Experience is the latest reinvention impacting marketing & organisations.
-In a digital world where customers have a choice and even more control of who they choose to spend their money with, providing a seamless, value-added experience is critical.
-However, when organisations are first considering embedding CX into the organisation I often see CMOs struggling with where & how to get started.
+In a digital world where customers have a choice and even more control over who they choose to spend their time & money with, providing a seamless, value-added experience is critical.
+However, when life science organisations are first considering embedding CX into the organisation I often see transformation leads struggling with where & how to get started.
 Especially when the tools and methodologies of CX are unfamiliar.

 1. Embedding customer experience (CX) impacts the whole organisation